Submitting a Transaction to AtomOne - and How to Submit Transactions Securely #

 Warning

-If you use go install ./cmd/atomoned
+If you use

-or any other method besides make install
+or any other method besidesmake install

-to build the binary, you won't be able to have the
+to build the binary, you won’t be able to have the same signature hash than the ones of the github release.

-Ledger support
+Ledger support #

 If you want to sign your transaction using a Ledger device, you need to use an alternate build method, because by default Ledger is disabled.
 The reason is because Ledger support requires to enable CGO, which because of OS dependencies, breaks the ability to have reproducible builds.